MichaelAl0/MichaelAI0/README.md

 **`Software Engineer (Web Developer/Full-Stack Developer/Security Enthusiast🔐)`**

 <h3> Hi!
 I'm currently honing my skills as a Software Engineer, working with Ruby's backend API and Angular for frontend projects.
-Additionally, I'm attending a backend coding bootcamp, where I'm learning more about full-stack development.
+Additionally, I have graduated from a backend coding bootcamp, where I learned more about full-stack development.
 As a self-motivated learner, I'm always seeking to expand my knowledge and stay up-to-date with the latest technologies.
 My ultimate goal is to use my expertise to contribute to innovative projects that can make a meaningful impact on the world.👨🏾‍💻</h3>

 <br />
 <hr>